slugbyte/lackluster.nvim/README.md

 # lackluster
 > a delightful mostly grayscale colorscheme thats soft on the eyes, and supports heaps of plugins

-## !!COLORSCHEME UNDER CONSTRUCTION!!
-This colorscheme's highlights are still under development and will likely change in the next few weeks, I'm still tweeking for better readability :) The languages I am useing as a reference point are zig, go, lua, html, sql, and javascript/typescript.

 ![a screenshot of neovim with the lackluster colorscheme](./asset/lackluster-theme-default.png)

 ![a picture of lackluster lualine variations](./asset/lackluster-lualine.png)